jonathan-h-eaton/PassFlow/README.txt

 -----------
 DESCRIPTION
 -----------
-This package is a project by Team 96 from CSE 6242 @ Georgia Tech.
+This package was created for the final project in Data & Visual Analytics @ Georgia Tech by Jonathan Eaton, Serdar Aydinoglu, Wayne Fong, Vigneshwar Perumal, Jackson Schieber, and Enoch Anim-Koranteng.
 The project is about visualizing soccer passing networks.
 The package has following files:
 - One html file under "template" folder.